1 Introduction

 4. Transportation decisions are made by politicians and appointed officials, with input from engineers and from various stakeholders.

-5. Transportation demand and supply are often understood using a four-step process.
+5. Transportation demand and supply are often understood using elasticity models or a four-step process.

 6. Trip generation rates from the ITE Trip Generation Manual can help engineers determine the total number of trips generated by a development.